 God doesn’t love you less when you don’t read His Word on a regular basis.
 We don’t score brownie points when we do.
 Our acceptance is based on the finished work of Christ, not on what we do.
 But when we’re not in the Word, we lose.

 Perhaps you’ve started many times before, but by the time February came around you were so far behind that you gave up, feeling like a failure.
 But what if you would make March this year?
 You would have spent many days reading.
 And who knows, maybe this year your love for the Bible is kindled like never before.

-Did you know that if you would read only 3 minutes a day, you could read through the entire New Testament?
-If you have an average reading speed, you can also finish Obadiah in 3 minutes, the Gospel of Luke in 2 hours and the book of Psalms in 3,5 hours.
-We have time to take long showers or scroll through newsfeeds.
-We should be able to carve out 15 or 20 minutes a day for reading the Bible.
+Did you know that if you would read only 3 minutes a day, you could read through the entire New Testament in one year?
+If you have an average reading speed, you can finish Obadiah in 3 minutes, the Gospel of Luke in 2 hours and the book of Psalms in 3,5 hours.
+If we have time to take long showers or scroll through newsfeeds, we should be able to carve out 15 or 20 minutes a day for reading the Bible.

 There are helpful reading apps available for on your phone, but here is a list of Bible reading schedules you can print.